BoltzExchange/boltz-backend/docs/dont-trust.-verify.md

 #### P2SH nested P2WSH

 Although the output script of the P2SH nested P2WSH addresses is the same as the one of plain P2SH addresses, other data is hashed.
-Here, not the plain redeem script is hashed, but a P2WSH output script is constructed and hashed with RIPEMD-160.
+Here, not the plain redeem script is hashed, but a P2WSH output script is constructed and first hashed with SHA256 and then hashed again with RIPEMD-160.
 The output script will look like this:

 ```
-OP_EQUAL
 OP_HASH160
 <RIPEMD-160 hash of the SHA256 hash of the P2WSH output script>
+OP_EQUAL
 ```

 #### P2WSH